barebox/barebox/Documentation/boards/imx/variscite-dt8mcustomboard-imx8mp.rst

 Barebox requires some blobs to successfully bringup the system.
 These blobs serve different use cases.
 Barebox's build system will look for these files in the configured firmware directory (``firmware`` by default).
-The build systems expects these files to have certain names.
+The build system expects these files to have certain names.

 Hence the very first thing before building Barebox is to obtain these files and placing them in the firmware folder.